Mill Road Farm is an ideal base to tour the southeast!

 John F. Kennedy Arboretum

 Head inland from Hook Peninsula to JFK Arboretum.
 It has many walks and includes 200 forest plots, and a visitor centre.
 Click here for more information on JFK Arboretum.
-Follow the road from the Park into New Roass where you will find the Dunbrody Famine Ship and Visitor Centre.
+Follow the road from the Park into New Ross where you will find the Dunbrody Famine Ship and Visitor Centre.

 Our Lady’s Island

 Heading east you will find Our Lady’s Island, an island of pilgrimage and great beauty.
 Click here for more information on Our Lady’s Island.
-Or visit the Yola Farmstead and Folk Park in nearby Tagoat.

 Activities in the Area